thuliteio/doks/content/docs/start-here/getting-started.md

 ## What is Doks?

-Doks is a [Hyas](https://gethyas.com/) theme for building custom, production-ready documentation websites.
+Doks is a fast, flexible, and easy-to-use documentation theme built on [Hyas](https://gethyas.com/).

 ## Key Features